-Conditional on the completion and continued pursuit of an accepted RTW plan, the worker would be eligible to receive a time-limited RTW cash benefit that is equivalent to the benefit that SSA would pay an SSDI beneficiary with the same earnings history, provided only that the worker has already met the five-month SSDI waiting period, for up to seven months.
-If authorized, SSA could make this payment from the DI Trust Fund, but policymakers could potentially fund these time-limited payments from other sources of revenue.
+Conditional on the completion and continued pursuit of an accepted RTW plan, the worker would be eligible to receive a time-limited RTW cash benefit that is equivalent to the benefit that SSA would pay an SSDI beneficiary with the same earnings history, provided only that the worker has already met the five-month SSDI waiting period, for up to seven months.11 If authorized, SSA could make this payment from the DI Trust Fund, but policymakers could potentially fund these time-limited payments from other sources of revenue.
 Because the EES would target workers who are unable to return to work within five months of an initial work loss and would not accept applications from workers who have just stopped working unless it is clear that the worker is unable to return to work in five months, a large majority of those eligible for RTW support would likely be eligible for cash payments upon award of RTW support.
 This result is especially likely for those who received WRS services before applying for EES support.
 We also recommend making those workers who are awarded employment supports eligible for SSI if they meet the SSI means test.
 Those with sufficiently low assets and incomes would receive a supplement to the RTW cash benefit identical to the SSI benefit they would be eligible for as an SSDI beneficiary.
 Should the EES later allow SSDI benefits after a reconsideration of eligibility, the worker would not be eligible to receive retroactive SSDI benefits for the months in which the worker received RTW cash benefits.

 Workers eligible for time-limited RTW cash benefits may potentially be eligible for other cash benefits from public or private sources in the same months.
 Eligibility for unemployment insurance (UI) benefits would be relatively rare, except during significant recessions when UI eligibility is often extended for longer than the usual 26-week (six-month) maximum.
 More workers may be receiving workers' compensation or private disability insurance benefits.
 To avoid problematic incentives and reduce EES program costs, we recommend reducing RTW cash benefits by \$1 for every \$1 of other public or private cash benefits received by the worker because the worker is unable to work.
-We recognize that SSDI's treatment of workers' compensation and private disability benefits is more generous than the treatment we have proposed for RTW cash benefits.
-We think the proposed treatment is necessary to avoid the displacement of other insurance benefits by RTW cash benefits and to maintain whatever incentives the other insurers have to support return to work.
+We recognize that SSDI's treatment of workers'

-of substantial gainful work which exists in the national economy," not in the worker's area.
+10 One issue that needs to be addressed in the RTW plan is the geographic area within which the worker is willing to work.
+Many workers may be unwilling to move or move far in order to obtain a job.
+This issue is potentially relevant to the worker's eligibility for SSDI if the RTW effort is not successful, because the Social Security Act's definition of disability refers to inability to "engage in any kind of substantial gainful work which exists in the national economy," not in the worker's area.
 That may become relevant if the worker's RTW effort is not successful and if the outcome might have been different had the worker been willing to take a job outside of the worker's chosen area.
 Our sense is that it is not the intent of policymakers to require the worker to consider work available anywhere in the national economy, as many will have strong ties to an area-especially older workers.
 Instead, we suggest the development of guidelines that govern the definition of the relevant area.
 To establish the area for the RTW plan, the counselor would be expected to apply the guidelines to the local geography.
 Potentially, the RTW plan could also specify assistance with moving to a different area as one of the services to be provided.